18F/uswds-jekyll/pages/support/FAQs.md

 Older passwords CAN NOT be reused.

 ### How do I login to Ceres?
 Command line access is available via Secure Shell (SSH) and Virtual Private Network (VPN).
-For more info, see the [Ceres Quick Start Guide](/guide/quickstart) or watch the short video [How_to_ssh_to_Ceres_and_change_password.mp4](https://public.3.basecamp.com/p/Rs7pKMzraSnBAPsd1gwN3j4x).
+For more info, see the [Ceres Quick Start Guide](/guide/quickstart).

 ### I took my onboarding a long time ago, how do I get a refresher course?
 Email the VRSC scinet_vrsc@usda.gov for a time and day.
 You can also read the [Ceres Quick Start](/guide/quickstart) or [Ceres User Guide](/guide/ceres/).

 ### What software is available on SCINet?
 See the Ceres [Software Overview](/guide/software) for a list of available software.
-You can also login to SCINet and issue the command “module avail” to see the same list of available software modules.
+You can also login to Ceres or Atlas and issue the command “module avail” to see the same list of available software modules.

 ### How do I request software to be loaded onto Ceres?
 For new software requests, go to the [Request Software page](/support/request-software) and follow the instructions which include 1) checking if the software is already installed, 2) considering whether to install software yourself, and 3) requesting new software to be installed as a module by the VRSC.
 Software requests sent to the VRSC require USDA Security Operations Center (SOC) review and approval which takes a few weeks.